PasseckerLab/Neurokraken-book/_sources/cameras.md

   - When `ui_view=True`: increase the `ui_view_step` and lower the `ui_view_scale`
   - Process color camera data in greyscale `color2grey=True`
   - You can trade `fps` against the resolution. i.e. on one pc a camera with `width=1920, height=1080` may achieve 60 fps but when used with `width=1280, height=720` run at 90fps.
 Note that cameras have a specific set of width/height combinations can will only work properly using one of these combinations.
-  - GenICam cameras have a lower impact than typical USB cameras.
   - You can check the performance of your last run experiment with `python tools/performance_test.py --last`
     - If you observe latency spikes (tens of milliseconds) when using your camera revisit the cv2_backend choice and test your camera in bright light conditions against issues caused by autoexposure [(see Troubleshooting)](autoexposure)